 We had so much fun doing natural science activities with kids.
-So today I am going to continue to collect more natural science activity ideas for kids about leaves: leaf color change, leaf function and structure, … These can easily built into a plant life cycle unit or tree unit.
+Have you tried leaf science experiments with kids, with leaf color change, leaf function and structure, and so much more?
+These can easily built into a plant life cycle unit or tree unit.
 They are perfect for the fall season, but actuall all seasons.

 Science Experiments for Kids About Leaves